The Ultimate Guide to SFDR Reporting and Compliance

 Organizations with fewer than 500 employees that offer financial products are often still required to compile and submit SFDR reports regarding those offerings, though they are exempt from entity-level reports.
 Product level SFDR reports require disclosure of activities and types of financial products offered, managed, or advised on, and whether adverse sustainability impacts are considered.
 Similar to entity level reports, if organizations do not consider adverse sustainability impacts for a given product, they are required to offer information explaining why they do not consider sustainability factors and whether and when they intend to consider those factors.

-What are the SFDR Reporting Classifications?
+What are the SFDR reporting classifications?

 Article 6